html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

 when insertion points invite them.

 What's conceptually bizarre about insertion points is that they don't physically move DOM.
-The host's nodes stay intake.
+The host's nodes stay intact.
 Insertion points merely re-project nodes from the host into the shadow tree.
 It's a presentation/rendering thing: <s>"Move these nodes over here"</s> "Render these nodes at this location."

 <p class="notice fact">You cannot traverse the DOM into a <code>&lt;content></code>.</p>